Sagebox/Sagebox-rs/README.md

 Because these are just simple function calls, you can put them into your existing code without changing your structure or interfering with the rest of your code.

+Sagebox requires no program initialization, so you can just drop in any GUI control or other Sagebox function anyhwere and it will work.

 Even if your end-product code doesn’t use any GUI-based graphic controls, Sagebox can still be useful during development, helping with user input and visualizing program flow while you’re developing and debugging.

 <br />